becca-bear/Bellabeat-Case-Study/README.md

 This analysis will be conducted using R Studio, which offers a wide range of packages and data visualization tools for effectively exploring the data.

+Data was cleaned in Google Sheets prior to starting this analysis.